There is no match better than tradition

 Our Day Sporrans will always look their best partnered with a kilt and tweed outfit.

 Going back to the twelfth-century, Scottish Highland warriors used to wear a small bag on the side of their hips.
 Their attire consisted in a full length garment of approximately nine meters in coloured checks and intersecting lines – primitive tartan.
 This practical small bag received the name ‘Sporran’, which in Gaelic means purse.
 It became a traditional part of the Scotsmen garment and remains extremely handy to keep prized possessions in.

 Before the rise of the tailored kilt in the late-18th century, some type of belt was necessary in order to secure the kilt and keep it from falling down.
 It also provided a handy place from which to hang sword, dirk, or pistols.
 Both Kilt Belts and Sporrans alike are key pieces of traditional Highlandwear today.

-Keen to read more about the History of: the Sporran?
-Read our blog post here.
+Visit our blog to read more about the History of: the Sporran?

 Discretion, convenience and practicality.
 That’s the modern day Mackenzie take on the historic Day Sporran.